-Why Kevin Spacey’s Coming Out Statement Has People So Upset
+Here's Why People Are Furious About Kevin Spacey's Coming Out Statement

 On Sunday, actor Anthony Rapp alleged in an interview with BuzzFeed News that Kevin Spacey made sexual advances toward him when he was 14.
 In a post on Twitter, Spacey responded to Rapp's allegation, but also wrote of wanting to "address other things" and stated that he lives as a gay man.
 Spacey's coming out statement was met with anger online, as many saw it as an effort to deflect from the sexual assault allegation.
 In addition to everyone else who voiced their anger on Twitter, fellow celebrities including Rose McGowan, Wanda Sykes, and Cameron Esposito spoke out against Spacey's response.

 The women coming forward recently with allegations of sexual misconduct in Hollywood inspired Rapp to share his claim against Spacey.
 The Rent actor alleged that Spacey befriended him in 1986 while they were both on Broadway, invited him to his apartment for a party, and at the end of the evening allegedly placed him on his bed and made a sexual advance, which Rapp claims he was able to "squirm” away from after a short amount of time.
 Rapp would have been 14 and Spacey 26.